v-sbradley/bacx-pr/topics/tool-create-new-entry.md

   * If this is selected, you will be prompted to enter a date to the corresponding field.

 ### Details
-1. Enter summary. <!--(here does this go?)-->
+1. Enter summary.
+This will be the metadata for the feature.
 2. Enter Business value.
 This field will be published as the "Business Value" section in the release plans.
 3. If applicable, select **Personas** associated with the feature.
 4. Enter the Feature Detail.
 This field will be published as the "Feature Details" section in the release plans.
 5. Ideas URL. <!--(what is this?)-->
 6. Feeback URL. <!--(where do they find this?)-->
 7. Enter the Note information.
-This field will be published at the end of the feature in a note box to call any important information out. <!--(like what kind of web client this works on, or where the capability is avaliable)-->
+This field will be published at the end of the feature in a note box to call any important information out, for example, what kind of web client this works on, or where the capability is avaliable.

 ### Communications
 1. Choose the correct GPM/POC, Doc Owner, EPM, and CPM.
 If the person does not have permission for the tool, (you can't find their name) contact us and we will give them access.